scala/docs.scala-lang/_tour/basics.md

 println("Hello, " + name + "!")
 ```

-There are some other differences, but for now, you can think of them as something similar to functions.
+There are some other differences, but for now, you can think of methods as something similar to functions.

 Methods can have multi-line expressions as well: